 - Increased tooth sensitivity to cold or heat

 The need for a root canal, if not detected early, will present itself (very often) through significant pain in the tooth, so the infection shouldn’t go unnoticed for long.
-If you experience any pain or symptoms as presented above, you should call Dr. Hatcher immediately to schedule an appointment.
+If you experience any pain or symptoms as presented above, you should call Triad Dentistry immediately to schedule an appointment.

 Painless root canal procedure

 When a patient thinks of a root canal procedure, it most likely induces stress and anxiety for them.
-Dr. Hatcher wants the experience to be as pain-free as possible using local anesthetics.
+The doctors at Triad Dentistry want the experience to be as pain-free as possible using local anesthetics.
 Once the area is numbed, an access point will be made in the tooth so that the pulp chamber is exposed.
-Using sterilized and safe instruments, Dr. Hatcher will clean out the infection by removing the pulp from the tooth before cleaning and disinfecting the canal.
-Dr. Hatcher will then fill the canal and seal it and, depending on the situation, may choose to crown the tooth for extra protection.
+Using sterilized and safe instruments, the doctor will clean out the infection by removing the pulp from the tooth before cleaning and disinfecting the canal.
+He/she will then fill the canal and seal it and, depending on the situation, may choose to crown the tooth for extra protection.
 The dental crown is made in-house using a CEREC machine and may be placed during the same appointment the root canal was performed.